-Marrickville Council has been running the Marrickville Community Nursery since 1999.
-Since this time, the nursery has continued to grow in size and influence.
+Inner West Council – and previously Marrickville Council – has run the Marrickville Community Nursery since 1999.
+Since that time, the nursery has continued to grow in size and influence.
 It has been central in achieving biodiversity and community education/participation goals in the Marrickville Local Action 21 Strategy (Agenda 21).

 The nursery is licensed to collect and store seed from remaining patches of bushland in the local area.
 Plants grown from this seed are then used in local revegetation projects, used in plant give-aways to the public and schools, and also sold to the public.
 Generally, these plants are easy to maintain and require less water and care than many introduced species, as well as attracting native wildlife to your garden.